nextstrain/nextclade_data/data/nextstrain/mpox/all-clades/README.md

 ## Scope of this dataset

+TODO: Copy to other datasets before merging to main

 This dataset is for Mpox viruses of all clades (Ia, Ib, IIa and IIb).
 For a focused analysis of sequences from clade IIb, you may want to use the more specific dataset: "Clade IIb" (`nextstrain/mpox/clade-iib`).
-For an even more focused analysis of 2022-2023 outbreak sequences (lineage B.1 and sublineages), you may want to use the even more specific dataset: "Lineage B.1" (`nextstrain/mpox/lineage-b.1`).
+For an even more focused analysis of clade IIb outbreak sh2023 lineage B.1 outbreak sequences (lineage B.1 and sublineages), you may want to use the even more specific dataset: "Lineage B.1" (`nextstrain/mpox/lineage-b.1`).
 For clade I sequences, you may want to use the dataset "Clade I" (`nextstrain/mpox/clade-i`).

+## Clade, outbreak and lineage nomenclature

+The clade, outbreak and lineage nomenclature used in this dataset is described in [Ruis et al. (2025)](https://www.nature.com/articles/s41591-025-03820-6).
+Clades comprise Ia, Ib, IIa, and IIb.
+Outbreaks are labeled as `sh2017` (clade IIb), `sh2023` (clade Ib), and `sh2024` (clade Ia).
+Some outbreaks have lineage systems that follow [Happi et al. (2022)](https://doi.org/10.1371/journal.pbio.3001769).
+To unambigously refer to a lineage, include the outbreak, e.g. `sh2017/B.1` for clade IIb outbreak sh2017 lineage B.1.
+Up to date outbreak and lineage definitions, including aliases, defining mutations and reference sequences are available at [github.com/mpxv-lineages/lineage-designation](https://github.com/mpxv-lineages/lineage-designation).

 ## Reference sequence and reference tree